 Meanwhile, roll the second disk of dough between 2 large sheets of parchment paper or plastic wrap to 12-inch circle, about 1/8 inch thick.
 Refrigerate, leaving dough between parchment sheets, until firm, about 30 minutes.

-Remove parchment from one side of the remaining dough and flip dough onto apples; peel off the second piece of parchment.
+Remove parchment from one side of the remaining dough and flip the dough onto apples; peel off the second piece of parchment.
 Pinch edges of the top and bottom dough rounds firmly together.
-Trim and seal edges of the dough and then cut four 2-inch slits in top of dough.
-Brush surface with beaten egg white and sprinkle evenly with remaining teaspoon sugar.
+Trim and seal edges of the dough and then cut four 2-inch slits on top of the dough.
+Brush the surface with beaten egg white and sprinkle evenly with a remaining teaspoon sugar.

 Set pie on the preheated baking sheet; bake until crust is dark golden brown, 45 to 55 minutes.
 Transfer pie to wire rack and cool at least 1 1/2 hours.
-Cut into wedges and serve.
+Cut into wedges and serve with ice cream (optional).